 \textbf{GPU instrumentation.} On the GPU side, a guest TM library must communicate to the \hetm's callback the set of addresses read and written by the committing transaction.
-In the CPU case, the write-sets are accumulated in the per thread logs till inter-device synchronization is activated.
-Conversely, on the GPU side the read-set and write-set of a committing transactions are used to update two bitmaps, noted $RS^{GPU}_{BMP}$ and $WS^{GPU}_{BMP}$, that track the regions of the \mem that GPU transactions read or wrote, respectively.
+Conversely, on the GPU side the read-set and write-set of a committing transactions are used to update two bitmaps, noted \textbf{$\text{RS}^\text{GPU}_\text{bmp}$} and \textbf{$\text{WS}^\text{GPU}_\text{bmp}$}, that track the regions of the \mem that GPU transactions read or wrote, respectively.
 After those bitmaps are updated, the transaction's read-set and write-set can be immediately discarded.
 The necessity for this asymmetric instrumentation logic at the CPU and GPU is further detailed in Section~\ref{sec:sys:basic}.

 \textbf{Additional assumptions.} \sys needs to manipulate the state of the \mem to merge the updates produced at both devices and to cancel the effects of speculatively committed transactions in case inter-device conflicts are detected.
 These updates are performed in a non-transactional way, i.e., bypassing the APIs of the guest TM library --- ensuring that no transaction is executing concurrently, to preserve consistency.
-This design is safe under the assumption that any meta-data managed by the guest TM libraries are maintained externally to the \mem, e.g., in an disjoint memory region on the local device.
-This assumption is met in practice by most TM implementations, being valid for all existing HTM implementations (which maintain their metadata in the processor's caches) and for all word-based STMs (where TM metadata must necessarily be stored in a disjoint memory region to avoid interfering with the application's memory layout).
+This design is safe under the assumption that any meta-data managed by the guest TM libraries are maintained externally to the \mem, e.g., in a disjoint memory region on the local device.
+This assumption is met in practice by most TM implementations, and is valid for all existing HTM implementations (which maintain their metadata in the processor's caches), and for all word-based STMs (where TM metadata must necessarily be stored in a disjoint memory region to avoid interference with the application's memory layout).

 \textbf{Supported libraries.} Currently, \sys supports three TM implementations: two on the CPU side -- TinySTM~\cite{Felber10} and Intel's TSX~\cite{IntelCorporation2015}, implemented respectively in software and hardware -- and one on the GPU side, namely PR-STM~\cite{Shen15}.